Mental Health Review Tribunal (England and Wales): The bodies

-Technically the Mental Health Review Tribunal consists of two distinct bodies, within a single non-departmental public body.
+Technically the First-tier Tribunal (Mental Health) consists of two distinct elements, within a single non-departmental public body.

-The first body is the Judicial Tribunal itself with the responsibility for hearing applications or references concerning people detained under the Mental Health Act 1983.
-The Tribunal members are appointed by the Ministry of Justice.
+The first element is Judicial part of the Tribunal with the responsibility for hearing applications or references concerning people detained under the Mental Health Act 1983.
+The Judicial Tribunal members are appointed by the Ministry of Justice.
 There is a Liaison Judge appointed to the Tribunal to lead its development.

-The second body is the Mental Health Review Tribunal Secretariat.
-This is staffed by members of the Department of Health, and has responsibility for the administration of the Tribunals.
+The second element is the Tribunal Secretariat.
+This is staffed by civil servants from His Majesty's Courts and Tribunals Service, and has responsibility for the administration of the Tribunals.

 Judicial Management

-The Mental Health Tribunal is part of the Frist Tier Tribunal (Health Education and Social Care) which is led by the President of the First-tier Tribunal (Health, Education and Social Care Chamber) who appoints a Deputy President.
+The Mental Health Tribunal is part of the First Tier Tribunal (Health Education and Social Care) which is led by the President of the First-tier Tribunal (Health, Education and Social Care Chamber) who appoints a Deputy President.
 The Deputy President's responsibilities include appointing members to particular hearings, ensuring that all the statutory requirements are complied with, making judicial decisions and giving such directions as are necessary to ensure the speedy and just determination of every case.
 Full time Tribunal Judges are appointed as training judges responsible for organising training for members, for overseeing the members' appraisal and mentoring scheme and for handling complaints about a member's conduct.

 Organisation of the Tribunal

-The Secretary of State for Health is responsible for meeting the expenses of Tribunals in England and for providing accommodation and staff.
+The Minister of State for Courts and Legal Services is responsible for meeting the expenses of Tribunals in England and for providing accommodation and staff.
 Administration is carried out at the Secretariat offices in Leicester.
 The Welsh Assembly has similar responsibilities for Tribunals in Wales and administration is carried out at the Secretariat office in Cardiff.
 All the Secretariat staff are civil servants and are completely independent of the hospital authorities.
 The Regional Chairmen and the Secretariat work closely together to make sure that the whole Tribunal process is closely managed.
 The role of the Home Office is confined to cases involving 'restricted patients'.

 Tribunals operate independently of all Government Departments.

 Fairness of decisions

-A study in 2017, looked at the correlation between a number of predictors and the outcome of the MHRT decisions: The study commented that their "findings imply that decisions at MHRT are not biased in terms of age, sex, ethnicity, mental health diagnosis, or even index offence", rather its findings "suggest that by reducing levels of agitated behaviour, verbal aggression and physical violence on the ward, working towards being granted unescorted community leave, and specifically targeting items on the HCR-20 risk assessment" patients can increase their chance of discharge.
+A study in 2017, looked at the correlation between a number of predictors and the outcome of the decisions of the First-tier Tribunal (Mental Health): The study commented that their "findings imply that decisions are not biased in terms of age, sex, ethnicity, mental health diagnosis, or even index offence", rather its findings "suggest that by reducing levels of agitated behaviour, verbal aggression and physical violence on the ward, working towards being granted unescorted community leave, and specifically targeting items on the HCR-20 risk assessment" patients can increase their chance of discharge.